syntax-syndicate/goose-terminal-agent/documentation/blog/2025-06-24-mcp-jupyter-server/index.md

 ## The Memory and Context Problem

 Traditional AI coding assistants face a fundamental limitation: they lose context between code iterations.
-They also are not designed for adhoc work where the expectation is the code should run from start to finish.
+They also are not designed for interactive work like data and model exploration, instead favoring end-to-end solutions to a prompted problem.
 This creates several challenges for data-heavy ML workflows:

 - **Constant data reloading**: Each interaction requires re-loading or describing your dataset
 - **Expensive iterations**: Large datasets are slow and costly to process repeatedly